Tag: Exploring Bergen County

 The Pascack Historical Society Museum (John C. Storms Museum), headquarters of the award-winning Pascack Historical Society, is located in the 1873 church building that was dedicated by the Reverend Henry Ward Beecher.
 The building and all the exhibitions have gone through an extensive renovation and have been reinstalled with more signage and information.
 Please check out their new displays.

-The General Store exhibition features many types of early Colonial artifacts that include weights and measures, food items found in an early grocery store, turn of the last century bottles and many types of appliances for cooking.
-Several treasures are tucked here and there to create the mood of shopping in the last century.
+The Van Ripper General Store exhibition features many types of early Colonial artifacts that include weights and measures, food items found in an early grocery store, turn of the last century bottles and many types of appliances for cooking.
+Several treasures are tucked here and there to create the mood of shopping at the turn of the last century in Bergen County.
+There are classic groceries, weights and measures to weight groceries and several artifacts from the Van Ripper and Stockdale Farms which used to be located in the area.

 The Toy Collection is extensive and covers several time periods.
 They have a interesting collection of dolls over the ages that include cloth and china dolls that would cater to children from different economic status.
 There are also games, wooden and metal pull toys and hobby toys such as marbles and jacks.